- Five-day money-back guarantee

 While connected to the London server I checked in with the site IPLocation.net.
 This site looks at five separate location databases.
 In this case, one server reported that my IP address located me in London.
 However, none of the remaining four put me there -- two could not give any location, one placed me somewhere in the EU and the other placed me in Fair Lawn, New Jersey in the United States.
 I connected to the New York server and then checked with IPLocation.net again.
 Two of the panel of five location databases placed my location in New York.
 The other three could not tell where I was.

-I used ipleak.net and doileak.com for test for IP and DNS leaks.
+I used ipleak.net and our own leak test tool to test for IP, WebRTC, and DNS leaks.
 Both reported my location as in the UK.
 The tests of ipleak.net could not place my location and detected calls to only one DNS server, which was within close range of the IP address detected, which also couldn't be placed to a geographic location.
 The tests at doileak.com placed the IP address in the USA and detected calls to DNS servers in the USA.

 This is a difficult situation because if doileak.net's assessment was correct and my location could not be traced, that situation would make it difficult for me to get into go-restricted services.
 If doileak.com was correct, my connection to a server in the London would not get me into UK video streaming services.
 However, there were no IP leaks giving away my real location and there were no calls to DNS servers in Spain to draw attention to the use of an identity masking service.